KyleWilliford/bemore/README.md

 The Slackboat _server_ processes commands from users who have installed the _bot_ into their workspace.
 The _server_ also implements a method for authorizing installation of the app into your workspace.

-This server's api paths and methods types are listed near the end of this readme.
+This server's api paths and method types are listed near the end of this readme.

 ### Why did you name this "slackboat"